okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/overview-and-considerations/adding-basic-auth/index.md

 title: Adding Basic Authorization and Body Parsing
 ---

 The Glitch projects do not have any authorization or body parsing code by default.
-To include this contentt:
+To include this content:

 * Add the Body Parser and Basic Auth npm packages to your Glich project
 * Add the code snippet below